Business Architecture vs. Enterprise Architecture: Understanding the Differences and Benefits

 Enterprise Architecture Frameworks

-Enterprise architecture frameworks provide a structured approach for designing and implementing enterprise architecture.
+Enterprise architecture frameworks provide a structured approach to designing and implementing enterprise architecture.
 The Zachman Framework and TOGAF are two popular enterprise architecture frameworks that guide aligning business and technology.
 These frameworks define a standard language and methodology for implementing enterprise architecture.

 Organizational Domain

 Business architecture focuses on the design and structure of an organization's business processes, while enterprise architecture focuses on the organization, including business processes, technology, and data.
-Sometimes Business architecture pertains to a specific business unit or function, while enterprise architecture spans the entire organization.
+Sometimes, Business architecture pertains to a specific business unit or function, while enterprise architecture spans the entire organization.

 Blueprints